The Rise of a Nomadic Warlord

 Adaptability Over Doctrine

 Attila refused to be bound by a single style of warfare.
-He used cavalry against infantry, siege tactics against walled cities, and diplomacy against divided empires.
-Modern leaders in business, sports, or conflict can learn from his willingness to abandon tradition when the situation required a different approach.
+He used cavalry against infantry, siege tactics against fortifications, and diplomacy against divided empires.
+Modern leaders in business, conflict, or competition can learn from his willingness to abandon tradition when the situation demands a different approach.
+The rigid adherence to doctrine is a weakness, not a strength.

 The Force of Fear